Amelia Opie: Career and connections

-In 1825, Opie joined the Society of Friends, due to the influence of Joseph John Gurney and his sisters, who were long-time friends and neighbours in Norwich, and despite the objections made by her recently deceased father.
-The rest of her life was spent mostly in travel and working with charities.
-Meanwhile she published an anti-slavery poem titled, The Black Man's Lament in 1826 and a volume of devotional poems, Lays for the Dead in 1834.
+The rest of Opie's life was spent mostly in travel and working with charities.
+Meanwhile, she published an anti-slavery poem titled, The Black Man's Lament in 1826 and a volume of devotional poems, Lays for the Dead in 1834.
 Opie worked with Anna Gurney to create a Ladies Anti-Slavery Society in Norwich.
 This anti-slavery society organised a petition of 187,000 names that was presented to parliament.
 The first two names on the petition were Amelia Opie and Priscilla Buxton.
 Opie went to the World Anti-Slavery Convention in London in 1840 where she was one of the few women included in the commemorative painting.